 There are different materials when it comes to urns — marble, brass, wood, and many more.
-Know where you want to put the urn and how you want it to look like so you can decide which material to get.
+Know where you want to put the urn and how you want it to look so you can decide which material to get.

 The traditional urn is made of brass, while wood gives out that warm vibe.
-For urns that are to be buried underground, marble would be a great choice since they do not decay easily.
+For urns that are to be buried underground, the marble would be a great choice since they do not decay easily.
 For that artistic flair, make sure to check out urns that are made of ceramic, raku, and glass.

 Personalize the Urn

 You want the urn to be extra special and thus, you should personalize it based on your or your loved one’s taste.
 Most urns can be personalized by adding an engraving — to add your loved one’s birthday, date of death, and of course, their name.

 Pay attention to the small details and make sure they will show your loved one’s personality, so you will be reminded of them every time you look at the urn.
 Choose their favorite color and have it customized the way you want it to look.
 Talk to your urn supplier and ask them if they personalize their urns.